knpuniversity/rest/knpu/episode2/authentication-error-format.rst

 send an *invalid* token.
 So let's do that right now.

 In this case, I'm *not* going to add a user to the database with this token.
-I'm just going to send a token and that doesn't exist:
+I'm just going to send a token that doesn't exist:

 .. code-block:: gherkin